-Saskatchewan is much more than what you see from the Trans-Canada Highway.
+Saskatchewan offers much more than what you see from the Trans-Canada Highway.
 This prairie province is a wonderful destination – primarily from spring to fall when temperatures are pleasant.
 Before you venture to the province, have a read through these irreverent but interesting facts about Saskatchewan for some perspective on the province.

 My husband John penned these 47 interesting facts about Saskatchewan.
 As you’ll see below he has an offbeat sense of humour.
-Enjoy.

 It has the best name!
 It is so much fun to say; Sas-KATCH-ew-un.